-From opinion-sharing, your employees can have a healthy discussion about possible ideas, next decisions, practice the art of sharing their feedback, and cultivate a higher sense of psychological safety.
+From opinion-sharing, your employees can have a healthy discussion about possible ideas and next decisions, practice the art of sharing their feedback, and cultivate a higher sense of psychological safety.

 Ever heard of word vomit?
-I think many of us have been in that situation before – where we don’t think before we speak and we end up saying all the wrong things.
-When delivering feedforward you want your message to be clear and for your recipient to come away with a good understanding of next steps.
+I think many of us have been in that situation before – where we don’t think before we speak, and we end up saying all the wrong things.
+When delivering feedforward, you want your message to be clear and for your recipient to come away with a good understanding of the next steps.
 So take your time and breathe.
-It’s also very helpful to come with a set of points you want to touch upon just in case you lose track.
+It’s also very helpful to come up with a set of points you want to touch upon just in case you lose track.

 What feedback usually sounds like: